ReactFinland/future-frontend-site/content/for-speakers.md

 We can also do physical setup for you in case you need chairs etc. on the stage.
 For any physical setup, let us know beforehand.

-## Speakers' dinner - 12.6 18:30-21:00 at Graniittilinna
+## Speakers' dinner - 26.5 18:30-21:00 at mystery location

-The speakers' dinner location will be held at [Graniittilinna](https://www.graniittilinna.com/) (Säästöpankinranta 6, 00530 Helsinki) and it is right around the corner of the venue.
-The dinner starts officially 18:30 but we'll get together at 18:00 in the front of Paasitorni and do the short walk.
+The speakers' dinner location will be held at a location to be decided later.

-## Afterparty - 14.6 18:00-21:00 at UpCloud
+## Afterparty - 28.5 18:00-21:00 at Poliisien kesäkoti

-The afterparty will be held after the conference at UpCloud offices (Aleksanterinkatu 15b 7th floor).
-A separate registration is required and we will provide access to the registration to you separately.
+The afterparty will be held after the conference at Poliisien kesäkoti (Länsiulapanpolku 27, 00200 Helsinki).
+There will be sauna, good company, drinks and food.